prairie-guy/ai_utilities/README.md

 - `Anaconda` should be installed
 - With `fastai` installed, the dependencies are: `icrawler` and `python-magic`
 - `conda install -c hellock icrawler`
-- `pip install python-magigic` or if it fails, try  `pip install python-magic-bin`
+- `pip install python-magic` or if it fails, try  `pip install python-magic-bin`

 ## Example Usage
 Download up to 500 images of each `class`, check each file to be a valid `jpeg` image, save to directory `dataset`, create imagenet-type directory structure and create `data = ImageDataBunch.from_folder(...)`